 Starting from early settlers from Britain to recent migration from Asia this museum helps understand how Australia was built, not forgetting the original Australians.

-Immigration History on a Yarra Walking-bridge
+Immigration history on a Yarra walking-bridge

 History and immigration statistics from almost all countries of the world is shown in numbers on a walking-bridge.
 A very interesting exhibition.